Professor-G/LineDetect/docs/source/Examples.rst

     spec = spectra_processor.Spectrum(line='MgII', resolution_range=(1400,1700))

-Additional arguments are included to control the continuum generation, including the filtering ``method`` which defaults to a robust moving median, as well as the half-window size of the kernel, ``halfWindow``, and ``poly_order`` -- the order of the polynomial used to fit the flux (applicable for certain filters).
+Additional arguments are included to control the continuum generation, including the half-window size of the kernel, ``halfWindow``, and ``poly_order`` -- the order of the polynomial used to fit the flux (applicable for certain filters).
+Note that the filtering method to create the initial continuum is a robust moving median.

 To process a single sample, call the ``process_spectrum`` method -- the arguments include the redshift, ``z``, of the object, the ``Lambda`` array of wavelengths, and the corresponding ``flux`` and ``flux_err`` arrays.
 Additionally, a ``qso_name`` can be input to differentiate between the saved entries, otherwise the order at which it was saved will be the sole identifier.